andrewpapa/andrewpapa.github.io/research_bioml.md

 important for controlling the transition of stem cells to the eye-field state.
 Full details of this project can be found in our article in [Development](https://doi.org/10.1242/dev.201432).

-During this period I was also very grateful to be awarded a small grant (*Wellcome/UoE ISSF*) titled "*Coupled transcriptome-chromatin dynamics and regulation of cell state in early eye development*".
+During this period I was also grateful to be awarded a small grant (*Wellcome/UoE ISSF*) titled "*Coupled transcriptome-chromatin dynamics and regulation of cell state in early eye development*".
-The grant funded the generation of 10X Multiome data on optic-cup organoids and enabled the development of computational approaches for the integrated analysis of scRNA-seq and scATAC-seq data.
+This funded the generation of 10X Multiome data from optic-cup organoids and enabled the development of computational approaches for the integrated analysis of scRNA-seq and scATAC-seq data.
 The key aims of this were to generate hypotheses of principles of chromatin-regulated gene-expression and cell differentiation, during eye-field specification.